FOR THE ONES CARRYING MORE THAN THEY EVER EXPECTED

 Much of my professional life has been spent in roles supporting people who are in some of the most difficult seasons of their lives.
 Working in both hospitals and hospice settings, I’ve seen firsthand how much responsibility caregivers quietly carry behind the scenes.

-Caregiving often requires strength, patience, and resilience — but it can also bring exhaustion, grief, and a level of responsibility that few people fully see.
-Many family caregivers become incredibly skilled at staying organized, solving problems, and making sure everyone else is taken care of while quietly pushing aside their own stress, fear, or emotional needs.
+Caregiving requires strength, patience, and resilience and usually also comes with exhaustion, grief, and a level of responsibility that few people fully see.
+Many family caregivers become incredibly skilled at staying organized, solving problems, and making sure everyone else is taken care of while pushing aside their own stress, fear, or emotional needs.

 Over time, carrying that much can take a toll.
 My work is about helping caregivers create space to process what they’re going through, reconnect with themselves, and find ways to continue caring for others without losing themselves in the process.